fiveages-sim/robot_descriptions/manipulator/Realman/rm65_description/README.md

 # Realman RM65 Description

 This package contains the description files for Realman RM65 manipulator.
-I got the origin URDF files from the [RM_Models](https://github.com/RealManRobot/rm_models).
+The origin models could be found at [RM_Models](https://github.com/RealManRobot/rm_models).

 ## 1. Build
 ```bash